0x1eef/bsdcontrol.rb/README.md

 __Status__

-As a superuser, you can query the status of a feature for a given file.
 There are five recognized statuses: `unknown`, `enabled`, `disabled`, `sysdef`, and `invalid`.
-The `sysdef` status indicates that a feature takes its settings from the system default (sysctl), and is the most common status:
+The `sysdef` status indicates that a feature is configured to use the system default, and it is the most common
+status:

 ``` ruby
 #!/usr/bin/env ruby